 This Report contains forward-looking statements regarding our business, products and conflict minerals due diligence efforts, including steps we intend to take in the future to improve these due diligence measures.
-Words such as "expects," "believes," "aims," "goal" and similar expressions or variations of these words are intended to identify forward-looking statements, but are not the exclusive means of identifying forward-looking statements in this Report.
-All statements made in this Report concerning future matters that are not historical facts are forward-looking statements.
+Words such as "expects," "believes," "aims," "goal" and similar expressions or variations of these words are intended to identify forward-looking statements, but are not the exclusive means of identifying forward-looking statements in this Report concerning future matters that are not historical facts are forward-looking statements.
 Although forward-looking statements in this Report reflect our good faith judgment, these statements can only be based on facts and assumptions currently known by us.
 Consequently, forward-looking statements are inherently subject to risks and uncertainties, and actual results and outcomes may differ materially from the results and outcomes discussed in or anticipated or implied by the forward-looking statements.
-Factors that could cause or contribute to such differences in results and outcomes include, among others: the risk that information reported to us by our suppliers, or industry information used by us, may be inaccurate; the risk that mines, smelters or refiners may not participate in the RMAP or a similar auditing program, which are voluntary initiatives; as well as risks related to our compliance with government regulations and policies, which, among other risks, are discussed under "Risk Factors" in our most recent annual report on Form 10-K for our fiscal year ended December 31, 2022 and the other filings we make with the SEC from time to time, including any subsequently filed quarterly and current reports.
+Factors that could cause or contribute to such differences in results and outcomes include, among others: the risk that information provided by our suppliers or industry information used by us, may be inaccurate; the risk that mines, smelters or refiners may not participate in the RMAP or a similar auditing program, which are voluntary initiatives; and risks related to our compliance with government regulations and policies, which, among other risks, are discussed under "Risk Factors" in our most recent quarterly report on Form 10-Q for our quarter ended March 29, 2025 and the other filings we make with the SEC from time to time, including any subsequently filed quarterly and current reports.
 Forward-looking statements are not predictions of future events, and readers should not rely on them as such.
-All forward-looking statements included in this Report speak only as of the date of this Report, and we undertake no obligation to revise or update any forward-looking statements in order to reflect any event or c
+All forward-looking statements in order to reflect any event or circumstance that may arise or change after the date of this Report.